wp-plugins/nvd3-visualisations/readme.txt

 2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.

 == Changelog ==

+= 1.5.12 =
+Version 1.5.12 -
+More support of infographics: **background-image** supports also now a list of picts + their file names (eq random backgrounds) as its input.
+Format support for data values of Pie and Donut chart types added.

 = 1.5.11 =
 Version 1.5.11 -